rodeofx/rdo_replace_resolver/README.md

 Can be useful to quickly test a replace pair for a specific asset path.

-- Advantage.
+Adantage:
 Allow to open a USD file without any "replace versions" information in its meta data or sidecar json file).

+Inconvenient:
-- Inconvenient: Code for the stage loaders in DCC plugins or usdview must implement such logic.
+Code for the stage loaders in the DCC plugins or usdview must implement such logic.

-- Python script executed from `/myshow`
 ```
+# Python script to be executed from `/myshow`
 from pxr import Ar
 from pxr import Usd
 from rdo import ReplaceResolver